-This April Fool’s Day article was the talk of two cities on Friday with over 90,000 views!
+This April Fool’s Day article was the talk of two cities on Friday.
 Thanks for playing along and reading Coral Springs Talk!

 By: Sharon Aron Baron

-After late night negotiations, the City of Coral Springs formally made an announcement that they would be annexing the City of Parkland.
+After late-night negotiations, the City of Coral Springs formally announced that they would be annexing the City of Parkland.

 “This is great news for our residents,” said Coral Springs Mayor Skip Campbell.
 “We are looking forward to Parkland residents becoming part of our beautiful city – and our tax base.”

-According to former Parkland Mayor Michael Udine who made the recommendation to consolidate the cities back in 2014 said that the City of Parkland government building will be converted to charter school welcoming students from around the county – even as far as Deerfield Beach.
+According to former Parkland Mayor Michael Udine, who made the recommendation to consolidate the cities back in 2014 said that the City of Parkland government building would be converted to charter school welcoming students from around the county – even as far as Deerfield Beach.

-Coral Springs Vice Mayor Dan Daley was ecstatic about the new merger and was looking forward in taking his dogs Molly and Zoey to Barkland.
+Coral Springs Vice Mayor Dan Daley was ecstatic about the new merger and was looking forward to taking his dogs Molly and Zoey to Barkland.

 - Sharon Aron Baron is the Editor of Talk Media and writer for Coral Springs Talk.
 CST was created in 2012 to provide News, Views, and Entertainment for the residents of Coral Springs and the rest of South Florida.